 FRANKLIN, TENNESSEE -- I purchased a pre-owned 2009 Nissan Sentra from a dealership that only had 40K miles on it.
 At 64K miles, the 3rd cylinder blew from an undetermined cause.
-Dealership said it required a new engine ($5,500 + Labor).
+Dealership said it required a new engine ($5,500 + labor).
 Warranty on engine is 60K (yes, I was only 4K over the warranty).
-Dealer referred me to Nissan USA consumer affairs, where I opened a claim.
+Dealer referred me to Nissan USA Consumer Affairs, where I opened a claim.
 Claims basically ignored me.
 After calling twice a day and leaving messages for "**," the Regional Manager, I was finally called back and said my claim was denied.
 Really?
 Only 4K over and they wouldn't help whatsoever?

-ALISO VIEJO, CALIFORNIA -- I bought a new Nissan Sentra 2000 in 2000 and in five years it has run only 41000 miles.
+ALISO VIEJO, CALIFORNIA -- I bought a new Nissan Sentra 2000 in 2000 and in five years, it has run only 41,000 miles.
 It started making a noise on turning the steering whenever it was parked.
-On getting it checked up, the dealership told me that the power steering rack is faulty and it costs $1050 and including the labor and alignment charges, it would cost about $1800+.
-What a rip-off!
-I contact the consumer section of Nissan and after making me wait for more than 3 weeks and endless phone calls from my side, all they had to say was "Sorry, we cannot help.
-It has run out of warranty".
+On getting it checked up, the dealership told me that the power steering rack is faulty and it costs $1,050 and including the labor and alignment charges, it would cost about $1,800+.
+What a ripoff!